yasslab/yasslab.jp/en/code-of-conduct/index.md

   See <a href="/ja/code-of-conduct">Japanese version</a>
 </div>

 This conduct is applied to all repositories published from [GitHub organization of YassLab Inc.](https://github.com/yasslab), except that we put another conduct.
-This conduct can be updated if necessary, and we will notify it from this page, and you can check the change history from [GitHub](https://github.com/yasslab/yasslab.github.io/commits/master/en/code-of-conduct/index.md).
+This conduct can be updated if necessary, and we will notify it from this page.

-If you have any question on this conduct, feel free to ask us via the [form](#contact) on the bottom of this page.
+If you have any question on this code of conduct, feel free to ask us via the [contact form](#contact) on the bottom of this page.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment
+Examples of behavior that contributes to creating a positive environment include:
-include:

 * Using welcoming and inclusive language
 * Being respectful of differing viewpoints and experiences